City's COVID-19 test site to reduce operations

 Learn about food and rental assistance, updates on Bainbridge businesses, status of other government agencies, utility assistance and more on the City’s COVID-19 Community Resources page here.

-The City’s key Emergency Operations Center (EOC) personnel remains on call 24/7 in case the situation changes, and will continue weekly meetings with our community partners.
+The City’s key Emergency Operations Center (EOC) personnel remains on call 24/7 in case the situation changes, and will continue biweekly meetings with our community partners.

 The City's EOC manages and prioritizes resource requests across the community, and coordinates additional communication and outreach.
 During this time of uncertainty, the City is focused on three main goals:

 - Support public health guidance

 - The City is working to support the public health emphasis on slowing the speed of transmission of COVID-19.

 - As the lead emergency response agency, the City will continue to be a resource for community partners and manage the work to address requests for resources and planning.

 - The City aims to provide essential municipal services that are fundamental to the community, such as Police services and support for utilities and other public infrastructure.